plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 ## Ability Score Increase
 *4th-level Ability (All Classes)*

-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or two ability scores by 1.
-You can't increase one of your ability scores above 20 using this Ability.
+Increase one Ability Score of your choice by `2`, or two Ability Scores by `1`.
+You cannot increase one of your Ability Scores above `20` using this Ability.

+Do this again when you reach 8th, 12th, 16th, and 19th level in this class.

 ---

 ## Feat
 *4th-level Ability (Barbarian)*

-You learn a feat.
-This feat can be either a General, Martial, or Barbarian feat.
-You learn additional feats at 8th, and 12th level.
+You earn a Feat.
+This Feat can be either a General, Martial, or Barbarian Feat.

+You earn an additional Feat at 8th, 12th, 16th, and 19th level.

 ---